 - If you are having a party, I like to serve a dip with chips with these wings because it’s easy to throw together!
 My personal favorites are spinach and artichoke goat cheese dip or crab rangoon dip with wonton chips.

-- Serving these wings as the opening act?
+- Serving these wings as the opening act to main dishes?
 Follow it up with a build your own gourmet bbq burger bar!

 - 4 lbs chicken wings, broken down into drummettes and flats